chef/chef-web-docs/chef_master/source/windows.rst

 -----------------------------------------------------
 .. tag ctl_chef_client_elevated_privileges

-The chef-client may need to be run with elevated privileges in order to get a recipe to converge correctly.
+The Chef Infra Client may need to be run with elevated privileges in order to get a recipe to converge correctly.
 On UNIX and UNIX-like operating systems this can be done by running the command as root.
 On Microsoft Windows this can be done by running the command prompt as an administrator.

 .. end_tag

 .. tag ctl_chef_client_elevated_privileges_windows

 On Microsoft Windows, running without elevated privileges (when they are necessary) is an issue that fails silently.
-It will appear that the chef-client completed its run successfully, but the changes will not have been made.
-When this occurs, do one of the following to run the chef-client as the administrator:
+It will appear that the Chef Infra Client completed its run successfully, but the changes will not have been made.
+When this occurs, do one of the following to run the Chef Infra Client as the administrator:

 * Log in to the administrator account.
 (This is not the same as an account in the administrator's security group.)

-* Run the chef-client process from the administrator account while being logged into another account.
+* Run the Chef Infra Client process from the administrator account while being logged into another account.
 Run the following command:

    .. code-block:: bash